 Named for the College's most iconic campus feature, the Arches is Manhattan’s living-learning community for freshmen.
 As Arches students, you live in Lee Hall and take one class together each semester.
 Outside of the classroom, you’ll be exposed to different types of culture and service work in New York City.
 It’s a great introduction to college life, and truly builds community from day one.

-Common Interest Communities (CICs) are themed residences for students looking to enrich their lives outside of the classroom with peers.
-By joining the performing arts community, we guarantee there’s a friend across the hall waiting to see a Broadway show with you.
-Want to start a business?
-Pitch your idea to fellow members of your entrepreneurship community.
+Common Interest Communities (CICs) are themed residences for students looking to enrich their lives outside of the classroom with peers who share the same interests or career goals.
 CICs help you find your niche on campus, and a great group of friends along with it.